 Combs Waterkotte has over 60 years of experience and over 10,000 cases handled.
 This ebook helps guide you through the criminal defense process and how an experienced, skilled defense attorney can keep your freedoms intact.

-St. Francois County Criminal Convictions and Their Impact in Missouri
+Understanding St. Francois County Criminal Penalties and Your Rights Under Missouri Law

-Even a minor conviction in St. Francois County, MO can have lasting consequences.
-A misdemeanor may result in fines, probation, or jail time, while a felony conviction can bring years in state prison and permanently restrict your rights—including your ability to vote, own firearms, or hold certain jobs.
+Even a seemingly minor conviction in St. Francois County, MO can have serious and lasting consequences.
+A misdemeanor might bring fines, probation, or time in county jail, while a felony conviction can result in years in state prison and the permanent loss of certain civil rights.
+This can include your ability to vote, own firearms, or pursue specific careers.

-However, there is hope.
-Missouri law provides ways to restore your rights, including expungement, pardon, or record sealing.
-The St. Francois County, MO attorneys at Combs Waterkotte can help you explore your post-conviction options and start reclaiming your freedom.
+But there are opportunities for a fresh start.
+Missouri law allows individuals to restore their rights through expungement, pardons, or record sealing.
+The St. Francois County, MO criminal defense attorneys at Combs Waterkotte can help you explore every available legal avenue to rebuild your life and reclaim your future.

 St. Francois County Resources